Wearables and Wellness Programs: The Complete Guide 2023 Update

 It may start off as an innocent attempt to give wellness incentives to those employees who go to a gym each day by tracking their GPS location, but it wouldn’t take much for an employer to easily track the whereabouts of every employee at every minute of the day.

 We have company leaders asking us to use wearable fitness devices and their GPS data to verify that employees are indeed going to a gym to work out.
 Using the GPS data and knowing the location of the gyms in the area, it is very easy to determine which employees have and have not been to a gym.

 The data would also allow us to determine how long they were at the gym.
 Luckily, very few employers are taking this approach, but the potential for abuse of personal information is enormous.
-There is a current role wearables are taking in worksite wellness programs today and you should know what the potential is for these devices to do good and to do harm.
+There is a current role wearables are taking in worksite wellness programs today and you should know what the potential is for these wellness devices to do good and to do harm.

 We’ll talk about the pros and cons of wearable devices and will see exactly how and why worksite wellness programs are using wearable devices.
-At the end I’ll give you some case studies of actual companies and how they are using wearable devices to verify physical activity and motivate employees.
+At the end I’ll give you some case studies of actual companies and how they are using wearable wellness devices to verify physical activity and motivate employees.